Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Introduction

-In section II, the mathematical and physical assumptions underlying the low energy description of a two-brane world is reminded.
+In section II, the mathematical and physical assumptions underlying the low energy description of spin-$\nicefrac{1}{2}$ fermions in a two-brane world are reviewed.
 The theoretical conditions of matter swapping between branes are given in section III.
 We discuss the environmental conditions that could preclude the swapping to occur.
 The role of the magnetic vector potentials, which are required to match the conditions of successful matter exchange between branes is also discussed.
 Finally, in section IV an experimental setup which might be used to confirm our theoretical prediction is described.
-The proposed experiment relies on the use of a polarized ultracold neutron gas and coherent electromagnetic radiations thanks to a H\"{a}nsch frequency-comb like technique \cite{9}.
+The proposed experiment relies on the use of a polarized ultracold neutron gas \cite{10,11,12,13} and coherent electromagnetic radiation thanks to a H\"{a}nsch frequency comblike technique \cite {14,15,16,17}.
 It is demonstrated that for certain experimental parameters, the conditions of a resonant matter exchange between branes may be obtained.